2023 Best Value Communication & Journalism Master's Degree Schools in Georgia

 Best Georgia Schools for Affordable Quality for a Master's in Communication & Journalism

-Our analysis found Georgia Institute of Technology - Main Campus to be the best value school for communication and journalism students who want to pursue a master’s degree in Georgia.
-Located in the large city of Atlanta, Georgia Tech is a public college with a fairly large student population.
+Our 2023 rankings named Georgia Institute of Technology - Main Campus the best value school in Georgia for communication and journalism students working on their master’s degree.
+Located in the large city of Atlanta, Georgia Tech is a public school with a very large student population.

 Full Communication & Journalism at Georgia Institute of Technology - Main Campus Report